DataDog/documentation/content/en/observability_pipelines/log_volume_control/splunk_tcp.md

 ## Overview

-TKTK

-## Overview

-TKTK

-This document walks you through the following steps:
+This document walks you through the following steps to set up the Observability Pipelines Worker with Splunk Heavy and Universal Forwarders so that you route only useful logs to your destinations:

 1. The [prerequisites](#prerequisites) needed to set up Observability Pipelines
 1. [Setting up Observability Pipelines](#set-up-observability-pipelines)
 1. [Connect Splunk Forwarder to the Observability Pipelines Worker](#connect-splunk-forwarder-to-the-observability-pipelines-worker)